cocos/cocos-docs/en/editor/scene/index.md

 ![align](bar_img/align-bar.png)

-- Alignment: The first selected node is used as a base to align the remaining selected nodes, at least two nodes need to be selected for the alignment to take effect
+- Alignment: Align selected nodes, at least two nodes need to be selected for the alignment to take effect

     ![align](bar_img/align.png)